 In years past, I’ve often thought about starting a local .NET User Group.
 But for whatever reason, it was always just a thought and I never took any action.

-However, this past year I decided to move forward and start the Windsor-Essex .NET Developers Group.
-I posted about the experience of starting this group in June, as well as the experience of running it for half a year.
+However, this past year I decided to move forward and start the Windsor-Essex .NET Developers Group

 One question I’ve been asking myself is: “Why did I finally start a user group after all these years?
 Why did I finally take action now?”.